 ASSESSMENT

-The internal assessment comprises of an additional assessment per unit and a prelim.
-The external assessment comprises of a:- question paper which will take place in May /June, consisting of a Multiple Choice section and a Structured Items Question section, which together are worth 100 marks (scaled to 120 marks).
+The external assessment is comprised of a:- question paper which will take place in April/May, consisting of an Objective test section and a Restricted and Extended Response Question section, which together worth 100 marks scaled to 120 marks.

-Pupils must also complete a project worth 30 marks (scaled to 40 marks) which, will be overtaken at an appropriate point in the course.
+Learners must also complete a project worth 30 marks scaled to 40 marks which will be overtaken at an appropriate point in the course.

 CAREERS INFORMATION